-- (1) Where an agreement is found to be void or when a contract becomes void, a person who received any advantage under that agreement or contract is bound to restore it or to pay compensation for it, to the person from whom he or she received the advantage. - (2) Where a party to a contract incurs expenses for the purposes of performance of the contract, which becomes void after performance under section 25(2), the court may if it considers it just to do so in all the circumstances- - (a) allow the other party to retain the whole or any part of any advantage received by him or her; - (b) discharge the other party, wholly or in part, from making compensation for the expenses incurred; or

-(c) make an order that the party recovers the whole or any part of any payments, discharge or other advantages not greater in value than the expenses incurred.
+- (1) Where an agreement is found to be void or when a contract becomes void, a person who received any advantage under that agreement or contract is bound to restore it or to pay compensation for it, to the person from whom he or she received the advantage. - (2) Where a party to a contract incurs expenses for the purposes of performance of the contract, which becomes void after performance under section 45 (2), the court may if it considers it just to do so in all the circumstances- - (a) allow the other party to retain the whole or any part of any advantage received by him or her; - (b) discharge the other party, wholly or in part, from making compensation for the expenses incurred; or - (c) make an order that the party recovers the whole or any part of any payments or other advantages which would have been due to him or her under the contract had it not become void, including, an advantage or part of an advantage, discharge or payment, not greater in value than the expenses incurred.